Information alert

 Clinical nurse specialists (CNSs)

-Clinical nurse specialists are senior nurses with specialist training and extensive experience in caring for patients with your type of cancer.
-They offer advice and support throughout your diagnosis, treatment and follow-up.
+The gynaecological oncology CNSs are experienced nurses who specialise in caring for people with gynaecological cancers.
+They offer information, support and advice throughout your diagnosis, treatment and follow-up.

-Your CNS/key worker is: You can contact the CNS team via the service coordinator on 020 3447 8636 (9am to 5pm, Monday to Friday, excluding bank holidays).
+You can contact the CNS team on 07977 726591 (9am to 4pm, Monday to Friday, excluding bank holidays).
 Please leave a message and they will get back to you as soon as they can.
 This may be the next working day.

 The support worker for gynaecological oncology will try to meet you on your first visit to UCLH to tell you about the services and support available.